How has your career developed since joining Mott MacDonald as a graduate?

 It is the people at Mott MacDonald who make it a unique place to work.
 There is a friendly, team-based working culture, where knowledge is shared between disciplines and offices around the globe.
 Thanks to the development of technology for collaboration tools, expert advice is always at my fingertips.

-What support have you had whilst working towards your chartership?
+What support did you have whilst working towards your chartership?

-I was encouraged to sign up to the Mott MacDonald training agreement with the Institution of Civil Engineers and I have a mentor who is guiding me through the chartership process.
-I have also benefited from on-the-job training from colleagues, formal training courses and professional development initiatives, such as our railways professional excellence network which I’m currently leading.
-All this has been with the continued support of Mott MacDonald and has contributed to developing me into an accomplished, well-rounded engineer.
+I was encouraged to sign up to the Mott MacDonald training agreement with the Institution of Civil Engineers and was assigned a mentor who guided me through the chartership process.
+I also benefited from on-the-job training from colleagues, formal training courses and initiatives through Mott MacDonald’s Inspire Professional Excellence network (a global network for early career professionals).
+Since becoming chartered I have been given responsibility of mentoring graduates in my team, which is rewarding and will contribute to developing me into an accomplished, well-rounded engineer.

 What is the most exciting thing you have done at Mott MacDonald to date?